 Professional AssociationsProfessional Associations: IEEE Communications Society | IEEE Computer Society

 My area of research is high-speed networking, with an emphasis on architecture and VLSI design of server interconnect fabrics and accelerators for computer interconnection networks.
-I received a Dipl.-Eng. degree from the Ecole Nationale d’Ingénieurs (now UTBM), Belfort, France, and a MS in microelectronics from the Institut Supérieur de Microélectronique Appliquée (now EMSE-ISMIN), Marseille, France.
+I received a Dipl.-Eng. degree from the Ecole Nationale d’Ingénieurs (now UTBM), Belfort, France, and a Master's in microelectronics from the Institut Supérieur de Microélectronique Appliquée (now EMSE-ISMIN), Marseille, France.

 What currently keeps me busy ?